 If you have a more mature youth athlete who you feel is ready for a little harder work, I would consider the Youth In-Season Program a more advanced system that’s more applicable for the 12-14 years old audience, or, they could also use the “Follow Along” At-Home Workout System and Bodyweight Only Hockey training programs as well.

 I’m A Little Older and Don’t Have A Ton of Time to Train Because Of Family and Career Obligations, But I Still Want to Be A Better Hockey Player, Do You Have Anything for Me?

-Absolutely, the Men’s League Domination training program is the perfect fit for this audience.
+Absolutely, the Men’s League Annihilation training program is the perfect fit for this audience.

 Everywhere Men’s Leaguers are dropping body fat, getting stronger, getting faster, and scoring more goals.

 Because training like a hockey player is a lot different than just exercising.
 Plenty of people get their weekly exercise in, but very few train through a periodized system for the specific purposes of getting a harder shot, becoming a faster skater, being harder to knock off the puck, and improving overall athletic outputs.

 This program is most applicable for the 20 years old and up crowd looking to get in great shape and improve their hockey performance, but don’t have the time to fulfill a program as serious as the Off-season Domination system.